Rachael Johnstone

-Rachael Johnstone (born 2 March 2004) is a Scottish footballer who plays as a goalkeeper for Heart of Midlothian.
+Rachael Isabella Johnstone (born 2 March 2004) is a Scottish footballer who plays as a goalkeeper for Heart of Midlothian.

 She has previously played for Celtic and Spartans, and has represented Scotland at under-17 and under-19 level.

 Early life

 Johnstone was born in Glasgow in 2004 and was brought up on the Isle of Lewis where her interest in football began.
 She began playing for Stornoway Athletic's under 15 boys team – an outfield player who got placed in goal temporarily, impressing when she did.

 By the age of 14 she was chosen for the Scotland national team at that age level, making her debut in a match against Poland.

 Club career

 Celtic

 At the age of 16, Johnstone was in the first team squad at Celtic while also playing in the Scotland under-17 team.
 Her family and particularly her mother Rhona were very supportive of her ambitions, but the long distance between her home in Lewis and Glasgow made attending matches and training difficult.
 In November 2020, she moved closer to Glasgow, living in a flat in Paisley that she shared with five other teammates.

 In September 2021, Johnstone signed her first professional contract with Celtic.
 She played in the 2021 Scottish Women's Premier League Cup final and 2022 Scottish Women's Cup final, both against Glasgow City, Celtic winning the trophies with 1–0 and 3–2 victories.